thegreenwebfoundation/developer-docs/src/docs/co2js/tutorials/getting-started-browser.md

 So that we can get to writing code sooner, we will use [Skypack](https://www.skypack.dev/) in this tutorial to download the CO2.js library.

 <aside class="alert alert-info">You can also install CO2.js using NPM, or build it yourself.
-See the [installation guide](https://developers.thegreenwebfoundation.org/co2js/installation/) for details.</aside>
+See the <a href="https://developers.thegreenwebfoundation.org/co2js/installation/">installation guide</a> for details.</aside>

 In the `index.html` file you just created, add the following line inside the `<script>` block in the head of the page.